 The risk of accidental damage, breakdown, vandalism and theft is also increased as opposed to leaving your car in a safe place at home.

-Parking spots in major cities such as Plymouth can be to come by, especially in large houses close to campus.
-If your accommodation doesn’t have a driveway or dedicated space, you’ll need to find another place to park.
+Parking spots in major cities such as Plymouth can be hard to come by, especially in large houses close to campus.
+If your second year university accommodation doesn’t have a driveway or dedicated space, you’ll need to find another place to park.
 In halls, where you are most likely to stay in your first year of university, parking spaces are very limited and generally reserved for visitors as opposed to residents.

 In private accommodation, some areas will operate a free residents parking scheme, whereby you’ll receive a permit to park your car on the road by your house.
 However, given that your car will be on the road (and thus more likely to be damaged), you can expect to pay more on your insurance premiums.